-HKFRS 9 replaces the classification and measurement model in HKAS 39 with a model that categorises debt-like financial assets based on the business model within which the assets are managed, and whether the assets constitute a "basic lending arrangement" where their contractual cash flows represent solely payments of principal and interest ("SPPI").
+HKFRS 9 categorises debt-like financial assets based on the business model within which the assets are managed, and whether the assets constitute a "basic lending arrangement" where their contractual cash flows represent solely payments of principal and interest ("SPPI").
 Interest is defined as consideration for the time value of money, credit risk, other basic lending risks and may include a profit margin.